 To create a new variable, click + Create variable.
-New variables can be persisted in the output table, and also used in additional queries.
-You can perform operations against existing variables using a wide array of functions.
-Documentation on the various functions can be found in our variable methods page.
+New variables can be persisted in the output table, and also used in other parts of your transform – such as joins and filters.
+You can perform operations against existing variables using a wide array of methods that input different types of parameters.

 For example, if we wanted to look at the ratio between total payments and billed charges for a given record, we could divide

 A common method to create variables is a

 Casestatement (or an 'if/else' statement), which allows you to specify one or more conditions to specify the values of the new variable.

 isInArizona, we would create a comparison which finds each row where the value for

 AZand sets the value of our new boolean variable to